On a Very Special Episode...: Critical response

 Matt Purslow of IGN gave "On a Very Special Episode..." an 8 out of 10, saying it tore up the series' established rule book and almost achieved the ideal balance between family sitcom and MCU drama.
 Though Purslow enjoyed seeing the sitcom elements alongside the activities of S.W.O.R.D. outside the sitcom reality, the combining of the two storylines came at the expense of the sitcom homages overall, with an "ever-perfect" theme song and wardrobe choices but fewer jokes.
 He hoped future episodes could retain the balance of jokes and darker material.
 Additionally, he felt Vision beginning to understand what was occurring made for some of the series' strongest sequences, but felt Tommy and Billy were "blank stereotype children" and were not worth the audience investing in.
 After thinking the first four episodes were "bland" and "treaded water", Vulture's Abraham Riesman said he was genuinely excited to see what would come next in the series after this episode, but was still not fully on board and gave it 3 stars out of 5.
 The episode's theme song and opening titles were praised, with Robinson calling the theme song "treacly" and comparing the title sequence to the "paint-by-numbers cast 'portrait'" sequence of Family Ties, and Riesman saying it was the most artistically interesting part of the episode with Anderson-Lopez and Lopez's singing being "genuinely wonderful".

 Many reviewers discussed Evan Peters' appearance as the "recast" Pietro.
 Generally described as surprising and exciting, it was noted how Peters played the character similarly to his version from the X-Men films, with /Film's Ethan Saathoff feeling Peters put a "Fonzie-like spin" on the character which fit the 1980s sitcom setting.
 Other aspects of his appearance fit within the sitcom timeframe, such as Peters wearing a 1980s version of his costume from the X-Men films, and referencing past role recastings in sitcoms such as the two Darrin Stephens actors on Bewitched, the two Becky Conner actresses on Roseanne, and the two Vivian Banks actresses on The Fresh Prince of Bel-Air.
 The appearance was believed to help set up the idea of the multiverse that would be explored in further Phase Four properties, and a way to begin to introduce mutants to the MCU.
 Polygon's Matt Patches called the appearance a "haunting vibe" and "both a nod to the knotted rights issues" that previously applied to the character before Disney acquired 21st Century Fox and also a "mind-bender on its own".
-Jack Shepard at Total Film said the general response to WandaVision lacked the "fervor" received by the Disney+ Star Wars series The Mandalorian, but he felt Peters' appearance would "rocket" the series into the "social consciousness", which he compared to the introduction of Baby Yoda in The Mandalorian.
+Jack Shepard at Total Film said the general response to WandaVision lacked the "fervor" received by the Disney+ Star Wars series The Mandalorian, but he felt Peters' appearance would "rocket" the series into the "social consciousness", which he compared to the introduction of Grogu in The Mandalorian.
 Conversely, Agard and Riesman felt the appearance was "very fan-servicey" and would be lost on casual viewers.